turingschool/front-end-curriculum/lessons/module-3/react-router-v5.md

 />
 ```

-and then navigate to either `/puppies` or `/sharks`, we can see that the `<Creatures />` component is rendering the correct data based on the `params` from the url.
+and then navigate to either `/puppies` or `/sharks`, we can see that the `<Creatures />` component is rendering the correct data based on the `params` from the URL.

-**`params` allows us to define shapes of a url that will cause a match, then access the data from that url in our components**.
+**`params` allows us to define shapes of a URL that will cause a match, then access the data from that URL in our components**.

-This can be great for dynamically rendering content based on things in the url, like an id.
+This can be great for dynamically rendering content based on things in the URL, like an id.
 Let's do that!

 ## Exercise #3: Dynamic Routing
 ---